Equivalent theories of liquid crystal dynamics: Introduction

-More recent developments in the understanding of defect dynamics are provided by the use of reduction theory \cite{Ho2002,GBRa2009}, which is behind the gauge-theory approach \cite{Volovick1980}.
-It applies to very general systems since it incorporates defect dynamics in different contexts, such as frustrated spin glasses \cite{HoKu1988,Volovick1980}, for example.
-In this setting, one is naturally led to consider the wryness tensor $\bgamma$ as the magnetic potential of a Yang-Mills field (or, equivalently, a \emph{connection one-form}) taking values in the Lie algebra $\mathfrak{so}(3)$ of antisymmetric $3 \times 3$ matrices (usually identified with vectors in $\Bbb{R}^3$) of the rotation group $SO(3)$.
+Recent new understanding of defect dynamics has been obtained from reduction theory \cite{Ho2002,GBRa2009}, which underlies the gauge-theory approach \cite{Volovick1980}. {This theory} applies to very general systems since it incorporates {disclination} dynamics in different contexts, such as frustrated spin glasses \cite{HoKu1988,Volovick1980}, for example.
+In this setting, one is naturally led to consider the wryness tensor $\bgamma$ as the magnetic vector potential of a Yang-Mills field (or, equivalently, a \emph{connection one-form}) taking values in the Lie algebra $\mathfrak{so}(3)$ of antisymmetric $3 \times 3$ matrices (usually identified with vectors in $\Bbb{R}^3$) of the rotation group $SO(3)$.
 The quantity $\boldsymbol\gamma$ is also known as `spatial rotational strain' \cite{Ho2002} and it expresses the amount by which a specified director field rotates under an infinitesimal displacement.
 Due to its tensorial nature, the gauge potential $\bgamma$ may be conveniently expressed in terms of an appropriate basis as

 where $\{\mathbf{e}_a\}$ is a fixed basis of $\Bbb{R}^3\simeq\mathfrak{so}(3)$.
 Then, its corresponding magnetic vector field is given componentwise by

 where we sum over repeated indices and we have used the equivalence between two-forms and vector fields on physical space (see \S\ref{Sec:micropolar} for the coordinate-free definition).
 In the gauge-theory approach developed in \cite{Volovick1980}, the absence of disclinations is given by a vanishing magnetic field $\boldsymbol{B}$, rather than by a vanishing potential $\bgamma$.
 Thus, the presence of $\bgamma$ in a mathematical model must be compatible with EL dynamics, as long as $\boldsymbol{B}=0$.
 In the context of reduction theory, one recognizes that a vanishing magnetic field $\boldsymbol{B}=0$ simply amounts to the homogeneous initial condition $\bgamma_0=0$ \cite{Volovick1980}.
 If the latter condition is not satisfied, then the gauge-theory model would extend the EL formulation to incorporate non-trivial disclination dynamics.